Kernel Estimation for Panel Data with Heterogeneous Dynamics: Asymptotic theory

 The asymptotic investigation above exhibits several unique features.
 First, it implies that the relative magnitude condition for consistency (and also that for asymptotic normality) varies in the order of the expansion.
-Specifically, we need $1/(Th^{2+2/J}) \to 0$ to achieve the consistency of $\hat f_{\hat \mu}(x)$ based on the $J$-th order expansion, in contrast to the existing literature in which the relative magnitude conditions for consistency or asymptotic normality do not depend on the order of expansions.
+Specifically, we need $1/(Th^{2+2/J}) \to 0$ to achieve the consistency of $\hat f_{\hat \mu}(x)$ based on the $J$-th order expansion.
 Second, we can obtain the ``weakest'' relative magnitude condition $1/(Th^2) \to 0$ for consistency, only if we execute the infinite-order expansion (that is, as $J \to \infty$).
 Finally, while we can derive the suitable condition $1/(Th^2) \to 0$ via the infinite-order expansion, it requires the existence of higher-order moments of $w_{it}$.
-The above investigation implies that the evaluation based on the infinite-order expansion demands the existence of $E|w_{it}|^j$ for any $j$.
+The evaluation based on the infinite-order expansion demands the existence of $E|w_{it}|^j$ for any $j$.
 Hence, there is a trade-off between the relative magnitude condition and the existence of higher-order moments.

 Asymptotic normality requires a further stronger condition.
 Because the rate of convergence of the kernel estimator is $\sqrt{Nh}$, it requires $N/(T^J h^{2J+1})\to 0$.
 This condition is at best $N^2/T^3 \to 0$, which is obtained under an infinite order expansion with standard bandwidth ($h \asymp N^{-1/5}$).
 Note that, as in the density estimation above, the highest order of the expansion determines the required condition for asymptotic normality.
 Such a very high order of bias cannot be corrected in practice, even though methods to correct the first few orders of bias are available in the long-panel literature (e.g., \citealp{DhaeneJochmans15}).
 This result is in stark contrast to the existing studies in which bias correction improves the conditions on the relative magnitudes of $N$ and $T$.